treyg/synology-photos-memories/README.md

 # Synology Photos Memories

 This is a node JS/docker app that fills the void for synology photos lacking a memory feature similar to Google photos.
-The simple solution that I've found is to use the unofficial api to fetch the photos in a given timeframe, and send an email with working web links to those photos.
+The simple solution that I've found is to use the [unofficial api](https://github.com/zeichensatz/SynologyPhotosAPI) to fetch the photos in a given timeframe, and send an email with working web links to those photos.

 ## Hosting on your NAS

 The easiest way to use this app would be to host it on your NAS using Docker

 ### DSM 7.2+

+> **Warning**
+If you have not setted up quickconnect, you should (as admin) in Control Panel -> Login Portal -> Applications and set the `photo` alias related to Synology Photos app.

 To install with docker with Docker using the new container manager, use the following steps: